Mountain and Watershed Management

 The Ecuadorian Province of Chimborazo has the largest and best-conserved expanse of páramos in the country but at the same time Chimborazo is the second poorest province in Ecuador with an estimated 80 percent of the population living below poverty line.
 Because of poverty, small landholdings and population pressure, campesinos have over time been obliged to overuse soils, eliminate fallow periods, and extend cultivated and pastoral areas into higher altitudes, at the expense of the páramos.
 These practices have resulted in the loss of habitats and biodiversity, unsustainable water use practices and reduced water flows, soil erosion and inappropriate management of the natural resources overall.

-The proposed Chimborazo Natural Resources Management Project is a joint effort by the Chimborazo Provincial Council (CHPC), other national partners, FAO, and the GEF to support the conservation and sustainable management of the páramo ecosystem and its natural resources and the improvement of the livelihood situation of the local population.
-The proposed project will be partially blended with and co-financed by the IBRD-supported Chimborazo Productive Investment (PIDD) Programme (Loan No. 7496-EC, signed in April 2008), which objective is to increase production and market access of rural families through investments in irrigation and roads improvement.
+The Chimborazo Natural Resources Management Project is a joint effort by the Chimborazo Provincial Council (CHPC), other national partners, FAO, and the GEF to support the conservation and sustainable management of the páramo ecosystem and its natural resources and the improvement of the livelihood situation of the local population.
+The project will be partially blended with and co-financed by the IBRD-supported Chimborazo Productive Investment (PIDD) Programme (Loan No. 7496-EC, signed in April 2008), which objective is to increase production and market access of rural families through investments in irrigation and roads improvement.
 The project area includes five sub-watersheds (including the Chimborazo Fauna Reserve) within the Chambo and Chanchán river basins covering about 114,400 ha.

 Photo © Aris Mihich / FAO